rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

     - `table.cellWidth` : Width of each cell.
         - Expand cell width to fit table width : set `cellWidth` to `undefined`, and `scrollMode` is `'vertical'`.
     - `table.columns` : Columns count of each row.
+    - `table.mask` : A rectangle mask of cells
+        - `table.mask.padding` : Extra left/right/top/bottom padding spacing of this rectangle mask.
+Default value is `0`.
+        - `false` : No mask.
 - `slider` : Componments of slider, optional.
     - `slider.background` : Game object of slider background, optional.
     - `slider.track` : Game object of track.